Durham-Hackathon/durham-hackathon/first-steps.md

 ##  What happens when we drop an elastic ball?

-We've got a ball (of mass m).
-We'll try to simulate it using the python library turtle.
+Imagine a ball of mass $$m$$ and the goal to simulate and visualize its free fall with Python.

-The code below will give you a "ball" object.
+The Python code below uses the graphics library turtle to draw a `ball`.
+`ball` is a turtle object and can be configured with the help of the `color()` and `shape()` methods.
+Further, our `ball` object has got a method `ball.ycor()` that returns its current position along the $$y$$-axis, which we imagine as the balls height above the floor.
+Other from that, the code contains an infinite loop `while True:` that is used to draw our `ball` over and over again.

-In the loop try to modify the position of the ball so it begins to fall.
+Let's give it a try and drop our digital ball!
+In the infinite loop, try to modify the position of the `ball` so it begins to fall:

-You will need only two python functions:
-1. `ball.sety(val)` sets the position of ball to `val`
+1. Use `ball.sety(val)` to set the $$y$$-position of `ball` to a value `val`
-1. `ball.ycor()` gets the current position of ball
+2. Use `ball.ycor()` to get the current $$y$$-position of `ball`

-Both of these functions are for the y-coordinate of the ball.
-The same functions exist for the x-coordinate, but we don't need those so far.
+3. Combine both steps to animate the `ball`
+4. What happens if you experiment with different values `val`?
+5. How close is your animation to reality?

 <html>
 <head>